ghiggi/pycolorbar/docs/source/installation.rst

 The latest pycolorbar version is available on the GitHub repository `pycolorbar <https://github.com/ghiggi/pycolorbar>`_.
 You can install the package in editable mode, so that you can modify the code and see the changes immediately.
-Here below we provide the steps to install the package in editable mode.
+The following steps guides to the package installation in editable mode.

 Clone the repository from GitHub ......................................